-Situated on the south-west coast of India, Kochi or Cochin is a bustling commercial port city with a trading history that dates back to a minimum of 600 years.
+Kochi, situated on the south-west coast of India, a bustling commercial port city with a trading history that dates back to a minimum of 600 years.
 This port city was once a centre of the spice trade with China, Europe and Arabia.
 Kochi has passed through the hands of many colonial powers – Portuguese, Dutch in the 16th and 17th century respectively and then the British in the late 18th century.
 The Portuguese explorer Vasco da Gama made his final journey here in 1524, after which he was buried in the city’s St Francis Church.
 Here is our list of best places to visit in Kochi.

 List of Best Places To Visit In Kochi